SamuelSchmidgall/Book-Repository/README.md

 - Kafka: The Trial
 - Plato: The Republic
 - The Three Theban Plays
-- Camus: The Myth of Sisyphus
 - Nietzsche: Beyond Good and Evil
 - Russell: A history of western philosophy
+- Nietzsche: The Gay Science       (IP)
 - Chalmers: The conscious mind     (IP)
+- Camus: The Fall                  (IP)
+- Camus: The Myth of Sisyphus      (IP)
 - Camus: The Stranger              (IP)
 - Camus: The Plague                (IP)
 - Dostoevsky: Crime and Punishment (IP)
+- Boucheron: Machiavelli - The Art of Teaching People What to Fear

 ### Computer Science
 - Graham: Common Lisp